2022 FBF División Profesional

-The 2022 Bolivian Primera División season, known as the 2022 Copa Tigo season for sponsorship reasons, was the 45th season of the División Profesional del Fútbol Boliviano, Bolivia's top-flight football league and the fifth season under División de Fútbol Profesional management.
+The 2022 FBF División Profesional, known as the 2022 Copa Tigo for sponsorship reasons, was the 45th season of the División Profesional del Fútbol Boliviano, Bolivia's top-flight football league and the fifth season under División de Fútbol Profesional management.
 The season began on 4 February and was scheduled to end on 13 November 2022.

 In the Torneo Apertura, Bolívar won their thirtieth league title and twenty-fourth in the professional era, by defeating crosstown rivals The Strongest in the final match played on 12 June by a 3–0 score.
 On the other hand, the Torneo Clausura was abandoned on 10 November 2022 with 24 out of 30 rounds played and no champion was declared due to civil unrest in the Santa Cruz Department.
 Independiente Petrolero were the defending champions, having won the 2021 tournament.

 Format

 The format for the 2022 season was approved by the 16 División Profesional clubs on 21 December 2021.
 The league returned to the Apertura and Clausura format after the year-long tournament held in 2021 due to the COVID-19 pandemic.
 The Torneo Apertura, which was played from 6 February to 12 June, had a first stage with the 16 participating clubs divided into two groups of eight, from which the top four clubs of each group advanced to a knockout stage in which the champions were decided.
 Meanwhile, the Torneo Clausura, played from 1 July to 10 November, was played under a double round-robin format.

 The distribution of international berths was confirmed on 11 January 2022.
 The champions of both tournaments, as well as the Torneo Clausura runners-up and the best placed team in the aggregate table would qualify for the 2023 Copa Libertadores, while the Torneo Apertura runners-up, the Copa Bolivia champions, and the next two best placed teams in the aggregate table would qualify for the 2023 Copa Sudamericana.